Program Information | Pre-Release Programs

 The Transitions Program is offered at all CDCR institutions.

 The Transitions Program is a five-week, closed entry and closed exit course.

-Participation in this program is available for all offender-students up to 18 months prior to release.
-Offender-students are assigned to the program via the Classification Committee.
+Participation in this program is available for all inmate-students up to 18 months prior to release.
+Inmate-students are assigned to the program via the Classification Committee.

 Transitions Program Contact Information